The Plaster of Thought-Walls (Translated)

 22March 2014

-Genius + famous handsome boys are either the simple, innocent type, or the lady-killer type.
+Genius + famous handsome boys are either the bumbling type or the lady-killer type.

-(Someone has threatened to murder me if I give status courtesy for this status.
-Come on, little one, if you have the courage, come stand before me.
+(Someone threatened to murder me if I gave status courtesy for this status.
+Listen kid, if you’ve got the guts, come face me.
 B-))

 23March 2014

-The heart.
-Burns in rain, drowns in sunshine.
+The heart burns in rain, gets drenched in sunshine.

 25March 2014

-Sadness is…………not being able to write anything good about Bangladesh on Bangladesh’s match day.
+Sadness is…………being unable to write anything good about Bangladesh on Bangladesh’s match day.

 26March 2014

-One evening, after talking with my younger brother, I realized he was suffering from terrible despair,
+One evening, talking with my younger brother, I felt he was suffering from deep despair,

-on the verge of giving up everything.
-In such a state, a person believes he is utterly alone,
+on the verge of giving up entirely.
+In such states, a person thinks he is utterly alone,

 that everyone has moved far ahead of him;

-even those closest to him are not his friends.
-He had begun to think,
+even those closest to him are not truly his friends.
+He had begun to think

-how exhausting it is just to stay alive!
+how exhausting it is merely to exist!
 Everyone is his enemy.
 No one loves him.
-How can someone nobody wants
+How can someone

-That very night I wrote this piece for him, posted it on his wall.
+That very night I wrote this piece for him and posted it on his wall.

-I have lived at the extreme edges of both hope and despair.
-I know what it feels like when there is nothing but emptiness ahead.
-I also know how much people live on hope alone.
-What a life of penance means — I didn’t need to learn that from any theosophical lecture.
-To those who claim they are in great suffering, that one cannot suffer more than this, I say: there was a time when even counting the hours until death seemed like a luxury to me.
-To count such hours, one must at least be alive; even that being alive was such a terrible luxury of pain!
+I have lived at the extreme boundaries of both hope and despair.
+I know what it feels like when nothing but emptiness stretches ahead.
+I know, too, how much a person can live on hope alone.
+I didn’t need to study any theosophical lectures to understand what a life of penance means.
+To those who claim they are in great suffering, that no one could suffer more than this, I say: there was a time when even counting the hours until death seemed like a luxury to me.
+To count such hours, one must at least be alive; and that very act of being alive—what a terrible luxury of torment!

-I have seen that just being alive accomplishes a great deal.
-When someone is lost, except for the very closest people, no one is really affected.
+I have seen that just staying alive accomplishes many things.
+If you disappear, except for those very close to you, no one really cares.
 So, stay alive.
-Your death would cause great discomfort to some people who find solace in wishing for your death.
-If only for their sake…
+Your death would cause terrible discomfort to some people who find peace in wishing for your death.
+If only for their sake… live!

 Live, for yourself.
 Live, for others.